Autoread with bidirectional communication via BRP

 How it works

 - Configure the reader for your cards type(s).
-You can use our GUI tools BALTECH ToolSuite to conveniently create and deploy the configuration (including wireless deployment options).
+You can use our GUI tools in BALTECH ToolSuite to conveniently create and deploy the configuration (including wireless deployment options).

 - The reader autonomously polls for cards and reads them.